jekhokie/jekhokie.github.io/_posts/2020-12-08-iperf-on-unifi-dream-machine-pro.markdown

 see output in the foreground container image and results on your client app corresponding to successful connectivity and testing.

 Exit out of the running container (`CTRL-C`) and confirm that the iPerf3 image is still cached on the Dream Machine Pro by typing `podman images`.
-Additionally, check that the server container you stopped is still registered with Podman by running `podman ps`, which should show a stopped container with a name `iperf3-server`.
+Additionally, check that the server container you stopped is still registered with Podman by running `podman ps -a`, which should show a stopped container with a name `iperf3-server`.
 This part is key for the following script to function (note - eventually it would be good if this script could assume nothing about whether the container is available, created, running, stopped, etc. and simply handle those conditions on its own - for simplicity, we'll leave that as an activity for the reader).
 Create the file `/mnt/data/on_boot.d/20-iperf3.sh` with the following contents: